mrtngv/NodeJS-Tutorial/04_The ReadLine Module/README.md

 ## The ReadLine Module

 **The readline module provides an interface for reading data from a Readable stream (such as process.stdin) one line at a time.**
-**The Node.js application will not terminate until thereadline.Interface is closed because the interface waits for data to be received on the input stream.**
+**The Node.js application will not terminate until thereadline.Interface is closed because the interface waits for data to be received on the input stream**

 1. The <ins>**_readline.createInterface()_**</ins> method creates a new readline.Interfaceinstance.